tbekolay/auditory_nerve/readme.txt

-%%% readme.txt for zbcatmodel %%%
+%%% readme.txt for catmodel %%%

-This is Version 2 of the public distribution of the code for the cat auditory periphery model of:
+This is Version 4 of the public distribution of the code for the cat auditory periphery model with power-law adaptation of:

+Zilany, M.S.A., Bruce, I.C., Nelson, P.C., and Carney, L.H.
+(2009).
+"A phenomenological
+        model of the synapse between the inner hair cell and auditory nerve: Long-term adaptation with power-law dynamics," Journal of the Acoustical Society of America 126(5): 2390-2412.

+Zilany, M. S. A. and Bruce, I. C. (2007).
+"Representation of the vowel
+        /eh/ in normal and impaired auditory nerve fibers: Model predictions of responses in cats," Journal of the Acoustical Society of America 122(1):402–417.

 Zilany, M. S. A. and Bruce, I. C. (2006).
+"Modeling auditory-nerve
-"Modeling auditory-nerve responses for high sound pressure levels in the normal and impaired auditory periphery," Journal of the Acoustical Society of America 120(3):1446–1466,
+        responses for high sound pressure levels in the normal and impaired auditory periphery," Journal of the Acoustical Society of America 120(3):1446–1466.

-   and

-        Zilany, M. S. A. and Bruce, I. C. (2007).
-"Representation of the vowel /eh/ in normal and impaired auditory nerve fibers: Model predictions of responses in cats," Journal of the Acoustical Society of America 122(1):402–417.

 Please cite these papers if you publish any research results obtained with this code or any modified versions of this code.

 *** Change History ***

+Version 4.0:-

+-  In previous versions, we used spontaneous rate of the fiber to fill in the delay period (transmission, synaptic, etc.).
+In this version, we used fractional Gaussian noise (fGn) during that delay period.

+-  A bug was fixed in the discharge generator (DG) portion of the code.
+For medium or low spont rates, it is likely that the rate starts with zero (because of adapted and rectified fGn).
+In the DG, the initial "endoflastdeadtime" was computed by diving the log probability by rates (which ended up being negative infinity).
+   In this version, we forced this time to be non-negative.

+-  Model sampling rate should be 100 kHz (because the filter coefficients for power-law kernel were obtained for this sampling rate).

+Version 3.0:-

+-  The major improvement in this version of the code is the inclusion of power-law adaptation in the Synapse model.

+-  To improve memory usage, we have written two separate files: the first one (catmodel_IHC.c) takes the stimulus in Pa as input and provides IHC responses as output.
+The second one (catmodel_Synapse.c) takes the IHC output as input and gives spike timings as the output.
+This allows to run the model for long duration of the input stimulus.

+-  Note that, actual implementation of the power-law functions takes really long time to finish computation.
+However, approximate implementation is as good as actual implementation for short duration stimulus.

 Version 2.0:-

 -  Model now runs at sampling rates of 100, 200 and 500 kHz:
    The major improvement in this version of the code is that it is able run at 100 kHz for model fibers with characteristic frequencies (CFs) up to 20 kHz.